- Where is the tourist information centre?

 - Where can I exchange currency?

-You can exchange currency at the main Post Office on Commercial Street and the Freefield Post Office at the Toll Clock Shopping Centre, situated on North Road.
+You can exchange currency at the Post Office located inside the retail shop Conochies on Commercial Street and the Freefield Post Office at the Toll Clock Shopping Centre, situated on North Road.

 - Where can I access Wi-Fi?

 You can access free WiFi at the arts venue Mareel, the Shetland Museum and Archives and the Shetland Library.
 Most cafes also have free WiFi, providing you purchase something to eat or drink on the premises.
 If you’re out and about, you can also access free WiFi on the Esplanade, next to the Bressay Ferry Terminal.

 - Where do the shuttle buses depart from?

 Shuttle buses pick up from Mair’s Pier and Holmsgarth and drop off at Harrison Square in the town centre.
 Please note, the shuttle buses are exclusively for passengers travelling to and from their ships and are not guided tour buses.
 They typically run up to 45 minutes prior to a ship's departure.